 Review Process (How your application will be reviewed)

-- The panel will evaluate each application on the four review criteria and assign a score which will determine the funding recommendation.
+- The panel will evaluate each application on the three review criteria and assign a score

-- The Secretary of State approves the ranked list to be included in the Department of State's budget request to the Legislature.
+- The Secretary of State approves the ranked list to be submitted to the Legislature for funding recommendations.

 Review Criteria and Scoring

-Each eligible application will be evaluated on four competitive criteria.
+Each eligible application will be evaluated on three (3) competitive criteria

 Proposal Budget Detail: Income